 Most importantly, be sure to provide reassurance and support to cheer a senior on towards regaining his or her self-assurance and confidence and to lessen any fear.

-For more tips on preventing falls, or to arrange for a no cost in-home safety assessment, call our experts in home care in Pembroke Pines and the surrounding areas at Responsive Home Care any time at 954-486-6440.
+For more fall safety tips for seniors, or to arrange for a no cost in-home safety assessment, call our experts in home health care in Plantation and the surrounding areas at Responsive Home Care any time at 954-486-6440.